 - inappropriate sexual behaviour;

 - substance abuse or the possession or supply of drugs; or

 - conduct of a racially motivated, homophobic or similar nature.

 This is only an indicative list.
-Our Standards of conduct, performance and ethics relating to managing risk and reporting concerns about the safety of service users still apply.
+The standards of conduct, performance and ethics that relate to managing risk and reporting concerns about the safety of service users still apply.
 If you are unsure, you should seek advice from your professional body, trade union or employer or seek independent legal advice.

 What to do if you are unsure